decc/decc_2050_optimizer/README.md

 # OPTIMISER FOR THE DECC 2050 CALCULATOR TOOL

-This is a toy genetic algorithm (GA) optimiser for the DECC 2050 Pathways Calculator.
+This is a toy genetic algorithm optimiser for the DECC 2050 Pathways Calculator.
 It allows multi-criteria non-linear optimisation of possible pathways for the UK's energy system.

 Further detail on the overall project: